encode/django-rest-framework/docs/api-guide/throttling.md

         }
     }

-`UserThrottle` is suitable if you want a simple global rate restriction per-user.
+`UserThrottle` is suitable if you want simple global rate restrictions per-user.

 ## ScopedRateThrottle